Chinese name: Different names with the same spelling

-It is common for many different Chinese names to have the same transliteration when tone is not marked (and therefore come from different Chinese characters).
+Although they come from different Chinese characters, it is common for many different Chinese names to have the same transliteration whether tone is marked or not.

-For example, English spelling of the Chinese first name Ming has many different associated Chinese characters, all of which have different meanings.
+For example, English spelling of the Chinese given name Ming has many different associated Chinese characters, all of which have different meanings.
 Therefore, when the name is written in Chinese, a person called Ming can have a completely different name from another person who is also called Ming.

-Most Chinese character "Ming"s share the same form between simplified and traditional Chinese.
+Most mings share the same form between simplified and traditional Chinese.